don-hue/Restaurant/README.md

 # Restaurant
-A fictional Restaurant Web-Page Utilizing Webpack &amp; npm
+A fictional Restaurant Web-Page Utilizing Webpack & npm

+Hereby SCSS as well as Lodash has been used